maticnetwork/zkevm-docs/docs/protocol/evm-differences.md

 ## Other Minor Differences

--zkEVM doesn't clean storage when a contract is deployed at an address due to the zkEVM state tree specification.
+- zkEVM doesn't clean storage when a contract is deployed at an address due to the zkEVM state tree specification.

 - **JUMPDEST** opcode is allowed in push bytes to avoid runtime bytecode analysis.